peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public bool UseIndefLengthStrings { get; }

-Gets a value indicating whether to always encode strings with a efinite-length encoding.
+Gets a value indicating whether to always encode strings with a definite-length encoding.

 <b>Returns:</b>